Pinnacle Group is committed to opposing modern slavery in all its forms and preventing it by whatever means we can.

 Modern Slavery Working Group

 We launched the Modern Slavery Working Group (“MSWG”) in May 2021.
 The principal purpose of the MSWG is to support the ongoing development of responsible business practices in relation to modern slavery.
-The MWSG is tasked with developing guidance materials to improve key stakeholders’ awareness of modern slavery, monitor (and highlight any increased areas of) risk across Pinnacle, develop training and policy, and assist with supply chain audits.
+The MSWG is tasked with developing guidance materials to improve key stakeholders’ awareness of modern slavery, monitor (and highlight any increased areas of) risk across Pinnacle, develop training and policy, and assist with supply chain audits.

 The MSWG comprises representatives from across the business.
 This broad, non-exclusive membership is beneficial to promoting discussion at all levels and gaining different perspectives – vital to influencing real change.